Start typing to see search Native Seed Group.

 Trifolium vesiculosum

-Arrowleaf clover is an annual, Cool season, introduced legume commonly used in many areas of the Midwest and Southeastern parts of the United States for many applications and uses.
+Arrowleaf clover is an annual, Cool season, introduced legume commonly used in many areas of the the United States for many applications and uses.
 This upright clover easily re-seeds and reaches heights of 3-4 feet.
-Flowers May to October with white bloom color Suitable for hay and grazing Excellent food source for deer and other wildlife Seed in the fall for following spring growth Prefers well to moderately drained soils Begin grazing at heights of 5-6 inches High nitrogen fixer Low heat and drought tolerance
+Flowers May to October with white bloom color.
+Suitable for hay and grazing.
+Excellent food source for deer and other wildlife.
+Seed in the fall for following spring growth.
+Prefers well to moderately drained soils.
+Begin grazing at heights of 5-6 inches.
+High nitrogen fixer.
+Low heat and drought tolerance.

 Join our newsletter to stay up to date on features and releases.